 SFTi loaned working capital of £100,000 to hub South West Scotland Limited on 17 November 2012.
-This working capital facility was available until 16 November 2017 but was extended to 16 November 2018 and then further extended to 15 November 2021 by which date the full amount of the working capital facility shall be due and payable on demand unless a renewal or extension is agreed.
-All providers of working capital loans agreed to extend these facilities to support the ongoing operations of the company.
+This working capital facility was available until 16 November 2017 but was extended, initially to 16 November 2018, and then to 15 November 2021.
+The loan commitment has been reduced by 50% to £50,000 (with the balance repaid post year end) with a new expiry date of 30 November 2024 on which date the full amount of the working capital facility shall be due and payable.
+All providers of working capital loans agreed to extend these facilities (at a 50% reduced commitment) to support the ongoing operations of the company.
 The rate of interest applicable shall be: the interest (net of tax) received where amounts are held in the reserve account, and 6% p.a. on all other sums.
 Interest is accrued-semi-annually (on 31 December and 30 June) and added to the loan.
-This item has been treated as a current asset in the year ended 31 March 2021.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021 (continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2022 (continued)

-9. b) Investments - Working Capital Loans (continued)
+8. b) Investments - Working Capital Loans (continued)